awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

    1. For **Notebook instance name**, type a name for your notebook instance\.

-   1. For **Notebook instance type**, choose an instance type for your notebook instance\.
-For a list of supported instance types, see [Amazon SageMaker Limits](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker)\.
+   1. For **Notebook instance type**, choose an instance size suitable for your use case\.
+For a list of supported instance types and quotas, see [Amazon SageMaker Service Quotas](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker)\.

    1. For **Elastic Inference**, choose an inference accelerator type to associate with the notebook instance if you plan to conduct inferences from the notebook instance, or choose **none**\.
 For information about elastic inference, see [Use Amazon SageMaker Elastic Inference \(EI\) ](ei.md)\.